matokvekal/genieBaddy_client/README.md

 3.add mongo db
 4.user can close/loack post
 5.geneei must answer in 3 days other, this post will move to store and genie will get bad point after 10 bad will get ban

+other way
+in ech chnges add sidn ar ne
+every minutes user check and get the new then update db evry time user get update all to 0